-The full Draft Environmental Impact Assessment Report, Environmental Management Plans, Summary of the report, Issues and Response Report and the volume of Specialist Studies, will be left in public places (see Table 7.8 - same as the public places used for the Draft and Final Scoping Reports) in the study areas where the broader public can have access to it, and will be on display at meetings with stakeholders.
+The full Draft Environmental Impact Assessment Report, Environmental Management Plans, Summary of the report (in four languages), Issues and Response Report and the volume of Specialist Studies, were left in public places (see Table 7.8 - same as the public places used for the Draft and Final Scoping Reports) in the study areas where the broader public had ready access.
+The documents were also on display at meetings with stakeholders.

-Only in special cases, such as the decision-making and commenting authorities, will the full sets of reports be distributed.
-The Draft Environmental Impact Assessment Report alone, and individual Specialist Studies will, however, be distributed to stakeholders that specifically request them.
+In special cases, such as for the decision-making and commenting authorities, the full sets of reports were made available.
+The Draft Environmental Impact Assessment Report alone, and individual Specialist Studies were, however, distributed to stakeholders that specifically requested them.

-However, the Summary of the Draft EIR will be widely distributed, as follows:
+However, the Summary of the Draft EIR (in four languages) was widely distributed, as follows:

-- Mailed to those that request it, in the language of their choice; - Mailed to everyone registered to attend public meetings; - Be available for further distribution at the public meetings; and - Be placed on the DWAF web site (www.dwaf.gov.za/projects/GrootLetaba).
+- Mailed to all stakeholders on the database; - Available at the public meetings; and - Placed on the DWA web site (www.dwaf.gov.za/projects/GrootLetaba).